MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 RevoScaleR allows you to read or write data from virtually any database for which you can obtain an ODBC driver, a standard software interface for accessing relational data.

-ODBC connectivity is managed through an ODBC Driver Manager installed on the computer running Microsoft R. On Windows, the ODBC driver manager is built into the operating system.
-On Linux systems, RevoScaleR supports [unixODBC](http://www.unixodbc.org/).
+ODBC connectivity is managed through an ODBC Driver Manager installed on the computer running Microsoft R. On Windows, the driver manager is built in.
+On Linux systems, RevoScaleR supports [unixODBC](http://www.unixodbc.org/), which you will need to install.

-For each relational database you intend to use as a data source:
+To import data from a relational database management system, do the following:

-1. Install an ODBC Driver Manager (Linux only).
+1. Install an ODBC Driver Manager (Linux only)
-2. Install ODBC drivers.
+2. Install ODBC drivers
-3. Create an **RxOdbcData** data source for the source data.
+3. Create an **RxOdbcData** data source
-4. For read operations, use **rxImport** to read data from the data source into an .xdf file or in-memory data frame.
+4. For read operations, use **rxImport** to read data
-5. For write operations, use **rxDataStep** to write data back to the data source.
+5. For write operations, use **rxDataStep** to write data

-**rxOdbcData** objects are used to import relational data sources like Oracle, PostGres, MySQL, to name a few.
+ODBC dependency exists for data import from relational database systems like Oracle, PostGres, and MySQL, to name a few.

-It is not intended, however, for SQL Server or Teradata.
-For SQL Server, we recommend using **rxSqlServerData** as the data source (see this [SQL Server tutorial for working with R objects](https://docs.microsoft.com/en-us/sql/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata) for more information).
-For Teratadata, we recommend creating an **rxTeradata** data source (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).
+For Teradata, you can skip these steps and create an **rxTeradata** data source instead (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).

-> [!Note]
+For SQL Server, you should generally use **rxSqlServerData** as the data source (see this [SQL Server tutorial](https://docs.microsoft.com/en-us/sql/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata), but you might need **rxOdbcData** if you are accessing [R objects stored in a SQL Server table](https://docs.microsoft.com/sql/advanced-analytics/r/save-and-load-r-objects-from-sql-server-using-odbc), or if you are importing data from Azure SQL Database.

+## How ODBC is used in Microsoft R

-> ODBC is primarily used for **rxOdbcData**, but is also leveraged internally for DBMS-specific connections to SQL Server.
-If you delete the ODBC driver for SQL Server and then try to use **rxSqlServerData**, the connection will fail.
-ODBC is not used for other data sources.
+ODBC support is primarily required for **rxOdbcData** data sources, but it is also used internally for DBMS-specific connections to SQL Server.
+If you delete the ODBC driver for SQL Server and then try to use **rxSqlServerData**, the connection would fail.

+Although ODBC drivers exist for text data, Microsoft R does not use ODBC for file-based reads.
 Specifically, it's not used for accessing text files, SPSS database files, or SAS database files.
-RevoScaleR uses simple file access to read these files.
+Instead, RevoScaleR uses simple file access to read these files.

 ## Step 1: Install unixODBC (Linux only)